traunio/hello-world/README.md

 # hello-world
-Learning the ropes of github by following tutorial in https://guides.github.com/activities/hello-world/ Probably nothing interesting to se
+Learning the ropes of github by following tutorial in https://guides.github.com/activities/hello-world/ Probably nothing interesting to see

 Now trying out branching.
 Very exciting.
 Very.